How to Install Jellyfin Media Server on Debian Linux

 Removing Jellyfin Media Server

-To remove Jellyfin while preserving configuration files, execute:
+Alternatively, to remove Jellyfin while preserving configuration files for potential reinstallation:

 sudo apt remove jellyfin